Tim Anderson Preview, Player Props: White Sox vs. Diamondbacks

 Tim Anderson At The Plate

-- Anderson has driven in a run in 23 games this year (19.3%), including two games with multiple runs batted in.
+- In 23 games this year (19.3%), Anderson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.